 Praying the Psalms: Read slowly.
 Take note of words and phrases.
 Bring them before the Lord in prayer and personalize the passage as you pray.

-Where is God calling you to wholeheartedly trust Him today?
+How is God calling you to live within His reality today?

 Evening Prayer of Examen

 Where did you move with or feel close to Jesus today?